Recognizing colon cancer: Changes in bowel movements can be signs - World Today Journal

 Changes in bowel movements or changed bowel habits can, among other things, be signs of serious illnesses.
 In the case of pancreatic cancer, for example, the feces are usually characterized by certain properties.
 Since fat passes into the stool undigested in this type of cancer, it is predominantly oily and is also called fatty stool.
 But colon cancer can also become noticeable through changes in stool.

-Detecting perineal cancer: Changes in bowel movements can be an indication of a tumor
+Detecting perineum cancer: Changes in bowel movements can be an indication of a tumor

 Colorectal cancer is the second most common cause of cancer-related death in men and women. © Science Photo Library/IMAGO